cognivore/vibe-os/README.md

 - Each run inspects existing JSONL files to find the latest Slack `ts` stored per conversation/thread, fetches only newer records via `oldest=...`, and appends them.
 - When Slack has no new activity, rerunning the command is idempotent—the files stay byte-for-byte identical.
 - Because only new timestamps are ingested, edits, deletions, and reaction changes to older messages are ignored; rerun after new posts/replies land to capture the latest context.
+- The user directory is refreshed on every run.
+If a profile field changes (e.g. display name, bio, email), a new JSONL entry is appended so downstream identity tooling can pre-fill personas or audit historical bios.

 ### Create a Linear Issue